 **** ADDED NOTE: I JUST MADE THIS RECIPE AGAIN AND WHEN I ADDED THE CREAM IT SEIZED UP BIG TIME.
 I RETURNED IT TO THE HEAT AND STIRRED FOR A LONG WHILE AND IT SMOOTHED OUT AMAZINGLY, SO DON’T GIVE UP!!!
 NEXT TIME I WILL TRY ADDING WARM CREAM INSTEAD OF COLD!

-For choc bars-melt choc and brush into molds.
+For chocolate bars-melt Bada Bing Chocoley Chocolates and brush into molds.
 Chill.
 Add caramel and chill again.
-Add more choc on top and chill for the last time.
+Add more chocolate on top and chill for the last time.
 Pop out of molds and enjoy!!!!!